Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 <br/>

 ### PlayerInput {#page-concepts-player-view-input}
 The @cref{Battle.View.Player,BattlePlayerInput} is processed and compiled into an input struct, which is passed over to the %Quantum simulation when polled by %Quantum.
+See [{Player Input}](#page-concepts-player-input) for more info.

 <br/>